wework/eslint-config-wework/README.md

 }
 ```

-Note: this plugin is slow, finds a lot of false positives which need triage by a human, and isn't geared towards client-side.
+Note: the security plugin is slow, finds a lot of false positives which need triage by a human, and isn't geared towards client-side.
 Use sparingly!
 See https://github.com/nodesecurity/eslint-plugin-security for more info.

 # Development